Sony/MGM/Columbia Pictures Corporation/Warner Bros.

 "The Hustle" (2019)

-The upcoming film "The Hustle" isn't a remake of the Paul Newman, pool shark movie "The Hustler" (although that sounds like a solid candidate for a gender-swapped remake, too), but of "Dirty Rotten Scoundrels," with Anne Hathaway and Rebel Wilson taking over the con job from Steve Martin and Michael Caine.
+"The Hustle" isn't a remake of the Paul Newman, pool shark movie "The Hustler" (although that sounds like a solid candidate for a gender-swapped remake, too), but of "Dirty Rotten Scoundrels," with Anne Hathaway and Rebel Wilson taking over the con job from Steve Martin and Michael Caine.
 And that movie is actually a comedic update of a 1964 Marlon Brando and David Niven con movie "Bedtime Story."